 It may be a summer wedding — but always be prepared for a 'Black Tie' dress code

-We know, it’ll be hot — with a sweltering, capital ‘H’.
-And standing under the summer sun in full black tie probably has you hot under the collar just thinking about it.
+We know, it’ll be hot and humid, and standing under the summer sun in full black tie probably has you hot under the collar just thinking about it.
 But never fear.
-In the event that a ‘black tie’ summer invitation lands on your doormat, there are ways of ensuring you look the part — whilst still maintaining a modicum of comfort.
+In the event that a black-tie summer invitation lands on your doormat, there are ways of ensuring you look the part whilst still maintaining a modicum of comfort.

 If it’s a 'Morning Dress' occasion, then it’s time to embrace tradition

-Some may call morning suits old-fashioned and out-dated; we think they’re traditional and stylish.
-After months without morning dress, it’s time to dust off those double-breasted waistcoats and lean back into the elegant look.
-And, if that means investing and indulging in some new quintessentially British threads, then so be it.
+Some may call morning suits old-fashioned and out-dated; we, on the contrary, consider them traditional and stylish.
+After years without morning dress, it’s time to dust off those double-breasted waistcoats and lean back into the elegant ensemble.
+But, if you need some direction in investing in some new pieces, we’ve got your back.

 'Formal Attire' is no cause for panic

-Any invitation bearing these confusing, ambiguous words can give way to bewilderment, or even blind panic.
+Any invitation bearing the confusing, ambiguous words of ‘formal attire’ can give way to bewilderment, or even blind panic.
 After all, this elusive dress code isn’t giving much away.
-But, far from being cause for concern, ‘formal attire’ is one of the most liberating dress codes, allowing room for myriad personal tastes.
-Go with your heart (and maybe a modicum of common sense — that means no denim, obviously), and you’ll be fine.
+But, far from being cause for concern, it can also be liberating, allowing room for myriad personal tastes.
+Stick with your what works for you (and maybe a modicum of common sense — that means no denim, of course), and you’ll be fine.

-Here we go.
-Summer weddings most commonly come with invitations embossed with these magic words.
-‘Garden Attire’ is a staple dress code of June, July or August, and one that offers you a chance to dress with summer sun in mind — whilst also having a bit of fun with colour and style.
+Many summer weddings come with invitations embossed with the words ‘Garden Attire’, and it is a staple dress code of June, July or August, and one that offers you a chance to dress with brighter days in mind — which means turning the dial up on your formalwear palette.